Aladin147/Coda_Lite/README.md

 ---

-## 🔜 Upcoming: `v0.1.0` - Alpha Candidate
+## 🔜 Upcoming: `v0.1.1` - Dashboard Integration

-> Fully autonomous loop, early demos possible:
+> Visual interface for monitoring and interaction:

+- React-based Tauri dashboard implementation
+- Real-time visualization of system events
+- Performance monitoring and metrics display
+- Memory inspection and visualization
+- Tool usage tracking and display
 - Session summary generation for conversation sessions
 - Memory explainability for insights into what Coda remembers
 - Task management tools for productivity
-- Fix remaining JSON leakage in tool calling responses
-- Optimize performance of the two-pass approach
 - Implement tool chaining (using results from one tool as input to another)

-## 🔜 Future: `v0.2.0` - Beta Candidate
+## 🔜 Future: `v0.2.0` - Beta Release

 > Feature-complete with stability improvements: